 Not all hospitality training is equal, whether delivered online in a virtual classroom, or face-to-face at a training facility.
 This is especially true for Responsible Service of Alcohol (RSA) training.
-If you’re wanting to work in Victoria, make sure the RSA you’re signing up for is approved by the Victorian Gambling and Casino Control Commission (VGCCC).
+If you’re wanting to work in Victoria, make sure the RSA you’re signing up for is approved by Liquor Control Victoria (LCV).
 This will get you the Nationally recognised unit of competence SITHFAB002 Provide responsible service of alcohol.

 The RSA Melbourne and RSA Online training courses provided by Complete Hospitality Training (CHT) are fully Nationally recognised.
 Unfortunately, there are training providers offering non-accredited online RSA training courses.
 While these courses might equip you with all the required knowledge for Responsible Service of Alcohol, being non-accredited means you aren't issued with a recognised certificate or Statement of Attainment.
 And in Victoria, this means you are not qualified to work in licensed premises anywhere in Victoria.

 Under normal circumstances, Liquor Control Victoria (LCV) only accepts face-to-face RSA training delivered by an approved registered training organisation (RTO).
 This is compulsory for all licensees–and their staff–who sell, serve, or offer liquor to patrons or customers.
 It is a condition of the liquor licence and ensures that licensees and their employees have the necessary knowledge and skills for serving alcohol responsibly.